chris-ritsen/vim-autocorrect/README.md

   limited to a character or two omitted from the end of a long word, or a short word if the correct word is unambiguous.
 Correcting `abou` to `about` is fine.
 - Don't change the tense of words.
-This is similar to the rule about pluralization; be explicit about.
+Be explicit about it if possible.
 - Generally, don't pluralize words that weren't already pluralized.
 While `keyboaresd` is obviously a transposition typo for `keyboards`, it's corrected to `keyboard` instead.
 Type an explicit `s` at the end of a badly